Policy: Use of the University name and insignia

 - Guidelines on the current use of the ANU name and insignia in advertising, as well as current processes for advertising production, sign off, media scheduling, booking and placement, can be found in the Advertising Design and Media Guidelines as well as the Advertising Style Guide and Procedure Manual.

-2. If any form of financial or other consideration is involved in the use of the University name or insignia, prior written approval must be sought from the Director, Marketing Office or the Vice-Chancellor as Council's delegate with authority to approve use of the University name and insignia.
+2. If any form of financial or other consideration is involved in the use of the University name or insignia, prior written approval must be sought from the Director, Marketing and Student Recruitment or the Vice-Chancellor as Council's delegate with authority to approve use of the University name and insignia.
 The request for approval should include the exact nature of the use of the name and\or insignia, the party(ies) involved, and the consideration.

 4. If the use of the University name and\or insignia forms part of a warranty of quality (for example, in a prospectus) then the University has the right and responsibility to seek expert opinion on any claims being made in relation to its name and\or insignia or involvement in that activity.